nullsub/RX62n-media/readme.txt

 	-clock
 	-email client
 	-rss reader
-	-unpn client which can stream mp3 files as alarm clock -interface to my 16x16 LED matrix
+	-unpn client which can stream mp3 files for a alarm clock -interface to my 16x16 LED matrix
 	-interface to my 4x4 LED cube
-	-use build in microphone for FFT-->Music visualisation on the LEDs (start with Vu-meter)
+	-use build in microphone for FFT-->Music visualisation on the LEDs (start with Vu-meter) -temperature sensor interface both on board and external (i2c)ds18xxx chip

 //////////////////////////////////////////////////////////////////////////////////